e-lizabethwong/DeerHacksIII-nSWER/README.md

 nSWER's digital assets were created using canva or sourced from public domain or copyright-free assets online.

-## Challenges we ran into
+## Challenges Encountered:
-The biggest challenge we ran into was setting up proper communication between our back end and OpenAI's API, especially in regards to key access.
+One significant challenge we faced was ensuring effective communication between each component within our Chrome extension, particularly when utilizing Chrome's API for scraping web content.
+This was especially tricky for Single Page Applications (SPAs).
+Additionally, our team's unfamiliarity with the backend technology Flask presented hurdles.
+Midway through the hackathon, we decided to switch to Express, which required rapid adaptation and learning.

-## Accomplishments that we're proud of
+## Achievements:
-We're most proud of our intuitively designed UI that focuses on the user's experience and learning as they sift through the heaps of information available on the internet.
+Despite these obstacles, I am incredibly proud of the final outcome.
+Our extension not only functions as intended, but I also take great pride in the originality and practicality of our idea.
+It's a solution that I find myself using daily.
+To address the challenge of scraping SPAs, we innovated by leveraging hashcodes.
+This approach allowed us to dynamically interact with SPA content, making our scraping process much more effective and versatile.

 ## What we learned
 We learned a lot about connections between front end and back end as well as OpenAI's API.